qwerty1423/no-autopilot-mod/README.md

 | **Bank Left/Right** | `[` and `]` | Adjust roll angle |
 | **Reset Bank** | `'` (Quote) | Level the wings, sets roll to 0 |

-Keys and colors are configurable in the BepInEx config file.
+Keys and UI colors are configurable in the BepInEx config file.
-The [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) is recommended for changing pid values and settings ingame.
+The [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) is recommended for changing pid values and other settings ingame.

 ## Installation